Mallorca Sept 12 – 25 2020

 Participants are encouraged to allow extra time while in Mallorca for some land travel to enjoy the stunning mountain vistas and lovely towns and villages.
 The island is a flat plateau with cliffs and caves on the south and east side and mountains and beautiful rock formations on the north-west side.
 Some suggested hotels in Palma are listed in the attachment.
 Palma can be quite busy in September so you are advised to book well in advance.

 We have been working closely with Helen and Dawn of Sublime Yacht Charters who come well recommended by friends in Palma.
 They have created a list of charter opportunities which are available at this link CCA Mallorca Charters.
 It will be updated as boats are booked and additional listings are added.
 The standard charter would have you going aboard 5:00 pm Saturday 12th and have the boat back in Palma for the party Friday with departure from the boat Saturday morning 26th.
 Boats require a 25% deposit with booking, 25% 6 months prior and 50% 1 month before.
-See the current roster of boats joining us posted in the attachment to the right.

 A recent update of the RCC Balearics Pilot has been created by David and Susie Baggaley, friends of Charles-Henri Mangin (ESS), and can be ordered through this link to the RCC Pilot Guides, They have been kind in adding some specific notes on our cruise which you will find on the right of this web page.